lazarus4/Beforth/architecture/VM.md

 - In high level debugging, it sends commands to the VM's COMMAND task (a thin client) through a real or simulated communication channel.
 - In stand-alone mode, the VM has copied header information into its code space and has its own CLI.
 The terminal sends straight text, behaving like a dumb terminal.

-The communication protocol is to be shared between "dumb terminal" and "stand-alone" modes.
-Basically, the thin client uses an escape sequence to intercept strings that would normally go to the TIB.
-It also returns results in an escape string that the terminal can treat appropriately.
-Escape characters should be in the 80-BF range so as to allow UTF-8 symbols.
-The escape char used is `ESC _` (0x9f, APC – Application Program Command) which marks the beginning of a thin-client command. `ESC \` (0x9c, ST – String Terminator) marks the end.
-The first byte in an escape sequence is the overall length.
-The overall length may be used by a receive ISR on the thin client to determine how many characters to expect, or ignored if the thin client evaluates incoming bytes in real time.

-The thin client avoids the use of bytes in the 80-9F range.
-In this case, byte b is re-mapped to 80 n, where n is (b & 0F) + 40.
-This allows the ISR to only care about looking for APC and ST when deciding where to direct the stream, and treat 80 as a special case.
-The host end gets the same simplicity.
 ## Single Stepping
 The VM should have reversible single stepping, letting you step backwards through execution.
 When a VM run-time error occurs, such as accessing undefined memory or underflowing/overflowing a stack, you can step backwards in the execution thread to see where it went wrong.